calvin-brown/Depth-from-sub-pixels/README.md

 By taking two images from two cameras (or eyes) with a known separation (called the baseline), the distance to an object can be determined from the shift in its location between the two images.

-US patent application 16/246,280 on Depth Prediction from Dual Pixel Images.
+US patent application 16/246,280 on Depth Prediction from Dual Pixel Images from the legendary Marc Levoy while he was at Google explores this.